ShouvikGhosh2048/website/src/content/blog/physics-reinforcement-learning-environment-release-0.1.md

 This project is built in Rust.

 It uses:
-- Bevy for the game engine
+- bevy for the game engine
 - egui (used by bevy_egui) for the GUI
-- Rapier for physics
+- rapier for physics
 - serde for world serialization/deserialization
 - rfd for file dialogs
 - crossbeam for channels (used in multithreading - the agent is trained on a seperate thread)